Volunteer During Shows

 Theater directors are in charge of the creative vision of a show’s production.
 Their goal is to bring out the actors’ best performances and tell the story of the play or musical in a compelling way.
 Directors also oversee the creative choices on set, costume, and artistic design – although those decisions are made in conjunction with the other creatives involved.
 Theater at its best is a collaborative process and a good theater director will put together a strong team to support their vision.
 This volunteer position does require experience.
 Aurora Players’ is always interested in new directors.
 Interested volunteers may contact us via our Script Submission link.

 Do you like problem-solving and organizing?
 Producers work side-by-side with the director to make a successful show happen!
 Producers are the business side of the equation, overseeing the budget, coordinating auditions, and finding the right people to help with all the “jobs” associated with putting on a show.
 They allow the director to focus on the artistic aspects of the production.
-A very important and exciting position, the time commitment begins soon after the Board of Directors commits to a show through the striking (disassembling) of the set after the last performance.
-Initially, a new volunteer works with an experienced producer to learn the responsibilities of this position.
-Email us at volunteer@auroraplayers.com to sign up or learn more.
+A very important and exciting position, the time commitment begins about five months before the show opens (for auditions) through the striking (disassembling) of the set after the last performance.
+It may sound like a lot, but the work is not continuous and there is almost always an assistant producer to help.
+Initially, a new volunteer works with an experienced producer as an assistant to learn the responsibilities of this position.
+Email us at volunteer@auroraplayers.org to sign up or learn more.

 The house manager is responsible for the smooth operation of the front-of-house operations throughout the run of a show.
-This includes overseeing the lobby, seating areas, and refreshment stand.
+This includes overseeing the lobby, seating areas, box office, and refreshment stand.
 Initially, a volunteer works with an experienced house manager to learn the tasks associated with this position.
-The time commitment is one weekend during the run of the show, usually 3 to 4 performances.
-Email us at volunteer@auroraplayers.com to sign up or learn more!
+The time commitment is as little as one night or one entire weekend during the run of the show.
+Email us at volunteer@auroraplayers.org to sign up or learn more!

-Working with experienced volunteers and/or the house manager, volunteers help with ticket sales, ushering and the refreshment stand for one or more performances.
-Email us at volunteer@auroraplayers.com to sign up or learn more!
+Working with experienced volunteers and the house manager, volunteers help with: ticket sales in the box office; act as concierge during intermission to answer questions or sell tickets; and usher/sell concessions for one or more performances.
+Working in the box office involves printing and sorting tickets by name, handing out tickets and selling tickets.
+Email us at volunteer@auroraplayers.org to sign up or learn more!

 Volunteers work on sewing, mending and/or constructing costumes for productions under the leadership of the show’s costumer.